The Four Percent Rule and Retirement Withdrawals

 Using the Four Percent Rule has advantages for retirees:

-• It provides a predictable and steady income for people in retirement, as well as the peace of mind knowing their funds will not be exhausted for at least 30 years.
+• It provides a predictable and steady income for people in retirement, as well as the peace of mind of knowing their funds will not be exhausted for at least 30 years.

 • It helps retirees keep a consistent withdrawal schedule without overextending their funds.

-Using the Four Percent Rule
+Considerations for the Four Percent Rule

 While the Four Percent Rule is a helpful retirement tool, there are a few things to keep in mind when using it.